tkr-sh/aderepas/README.md

 # 👋 Hi, I’m @aderepas
-- 👀 I’m interested in many topics.
-I' mvery interesred in Science.
+- 🔭 I’m interested in many topics.
+I' m very interesred in everything related to science
-- 🌱 I’m currently learning C#
+- 📚 I’m currently learning C#
+- 🎮 I'm creating a Hex Game from Scratch in Pygame and C#
 - 📫 aderepas2@gmail.com

 <!---